Self-Heating Evaluation and Analysis

 To effectively assess potential risks and implement appropriate safety measures, it is crucial to understand the underlying mechanisms and kinetics that govern self-heating reactions.
-Two widely recognized theories, namely Semenov theory and Frank-Kamenetskii theory, offer different approaches for analyzing and studying self-heating reactions.
+Two widely recognized theories—Semenov theory and Frank-Kamenetskii theory—offer different approaches for analyzing and studying self-heating reactions.

 Semenov Theory

 Semenov theory, developed by Russian scientist Nikolay Semenov, provides a detailed understanding of self-heating in gas and low-viscosity liquid systems.
-The theory is based on the following three assumptions that restrict its applicability:
+The theory is based on three assumptions that restrict its applicability:

-- Both the heat of reaction and activation energy are sufficiently high to facilitate self-heating and the resulting ignition behavior.
-These assumptions are based on the intuitive understanding that without any heat of reaction, self-heating would not be possible.
-Similarly, without any activation energy (the rate at which the reaction accelerates with an increase in temperature), ignition would not occur.
+These assumptions are based on the understanding that without reaction heat, self-heating would not occur, and without activation energy (the rate at which the reaction accelerates with temperature), ignition would not take place.

 Frank-Kamenetskii Theory